neon-sunset/InteropResilienceDemo/Readme.md

 ```

 Explanation:
 In .NET, you don't pay for threadpool taking memory and threads unless you use it.
-When you do, it can start from 1 to Environment.ProcessorCount threads.
+When you do, it starts with Environment.ProcessorCount threads (but because the observation has a race here, you see 1).
 Which is why the first tasks get handled immediately and before getting un-cooperatively blocked across interop boundary.

 After that, subsequent thread injection is subject to hill-climbing algorithm that will slowly but surely counteract threadpool starvation.
 In realistic workloads, such bursty starvations are usually either not observed or observed during startup-like scenarios.
 After reaching the